USMLE Step 2

 Top Students: What do they do differently?

-What separates you from someone that's doing better than you?
-What do they do differently with their time?
+What separates you from someone that's doing better?
+What do they do differently?
 Do they know something you don't know?

 What drugs are you on?